fttlov/JCAdvance/README.md

 - 0: Default (nothing happens)
 - 1: The button activates if the stick > AutoPressStickValue only in the front half (45 degrees)
 - 2: The button activates if the stick > AutoPressStickValue in any direction (for old games)

-  ### Gyro Motion Space
-  This option controls how the gyroscope interprets hand movements into mouse/stick movements depending on the tilt of your wrist (clockwise or counter-clockwise) and how you hold the gamepad (face buttons pointing toward you or horizontally).
-In DSAdvance, "0" is a hard-coded value.
-Now we have all 3 modes from the JoyShockLibrary creator: 0, 1, 2. <br>

-In short: for two-handed gamepads, the recommended values are 0 or 2.
-For Joy-Con: 1 or 0.

-It is hard to explain, but I will try. <br>
-**For two-handed gamepads:** let’s take the example of the standard grip, where the L1 and R1 buttons are positioned at an angle of roughly 45 degrees from us.
-To move the mouse cursor up and down, rotate the gamepad around its axis, with L1 and R1 moving from the ceiling toward the screen and back.
-This applies to all modes (0, 2).
-The difference begins with left-right movements.
-To move the cursor to the left: <br>
-0 — "steering wheel" movement to the left <br>
-2 — tilt the right side of the gamepad (R1) away from you while bringing the left side (L1) closer.
-If you hold the gamepad horizontally (which is uncomfortable), the "steering wheel" movement returns. <br>

-**For Joy-Cons** the situation is different.
-Since you hold a single Joy-Con in a free hand, you control the cursor either by twisting your wrist (faster but less precise) or by moving your entire forearm (slower but more precise).
-Two main factors negatively impact how accurately the cursor tracks your hand's actual movement vector: a) wrist rotation (clockwise/counter-clockwise, Z-axis Roll, where the SL and SR buttons point to the floor or ceiling), and b) controller orientation - horizontal, with R and ZR pointing at the screen, or vertical, with them pointing to the ceiling. <br>
-0 — Wrist rotation always affects aiming regardless of the controller's orientation.
-This means that to move the cursor perfectly horizontally to the left, you must move your wrist or entire arm to the left without twisting your hand at all. <br>
-1 — Wrist rotation does not matter (within 180 degrees, i.e. the range of rotation of the SL and SR buttons from floor to ceiling), but your grip does. <br>
-With a relatively horizontal grip (R and ZR pointing at the screen), the cursor will strictly follow your hand's movement vector - best way to use gyro aiming on the Joy-Cons.
-The downside of this mode is that with a vertical grip (R and ZR pointing at the ceiling), twisting your wrist will start controlling the cursor X-axis <br>

-Reading this description might make it seem like playing this way is impossible because every mode has its downsides.
-But that is not the case — your brain and muscle memory adapt quickly, and all modes are highly playable (except for Joy-Con on mode 2).
-Test them out, find what works best for you, and you're good to go!<br>

   ### Split Mode & Joy-Con Mapping
   Added Split Mode for Joy-Cons and XY-axis swapping for horizontal grip.
 Joy-Con buttons (`SL`, `SR`, `HOME`, `CAPTURE`) can be mapped to a secondary virtual controller.
 When `SplitJoycons = 1` in `config.ini`, the Left Joy-Con acts as Player 1, and the Right acts as Player 2